- LIVING FOR FREE and GIVING

 Having lots of stuff can grab your time, take your money and change what you focus on in life.
 As we become more free of material things, we realise that materialism is hugely overrated as a way to be happy.

 Are you addicted to stuff?
 Think about it!
 Isn't the idea that we need so much stuff one of life's biggest traps?
 It can pull our attention and limit us greatly, both in time and creativity.
 While some people are addicted to drugs (cigarettes, illegal or pharmaceutical drugs or alcohol) possibly our greatest addiction is wanting more things and having to earn the money and use much of our waking time to pay for them.
 Breaking this addiction leaves time for important things, like more time with our partners, children and friends.
 No one on their deathbed ever said, "I wish I'd spent more time at work."

 What happens when we let go of the material 'fix'?
 We find it easier to move toward, or into, a role (job) that we truly love, rather than working just to handle debts.
 By discovering that many of our bills aren't really needed, then - with a sign of relief - we finally realise that we don't need to work at something we don't enjoy.

 Imagine how your life would be without any debts - with no bills coming in!
 It is possible.
-That's how I live my life, virtually without bills.
-If I do have a service, I pre-pay, eg. a $5 fee to receive phone calls for a year.
+That's how you can live your life, virtually without bills.
+If you do have any service, then pre-pay, eg. a $10 fee to receive phone calls for a year.

 How to lighten your life.
 As you get more excited about giving, you have less stuff around.
 Less to clean, damage, move, insure, step over, repair, make space for, bump into, protect, store, find, worry about, buy in the first place or have to get rid of.
 There's nothing wrong with having material things – if you are at peace with your life and can use them to improve your own and your family's lives.